Recent Historical Genetic Evidence

 Map showing the distribution of mitochondrial Haplogroup H among modern populations which is the main marker for Neolithic farmer migrations.

 Map showing the distribution of mitochondrial Haplogroup H among modern populations which is the main marker for Neolithic farmer migrations.
 This genetic mutation originated in modern day Syria around 23,000 BCE.
-Not well shown on the map is that the Basques in Spain have a high percentage (28%) of this haplogroup meaning that their unique language should be a direct descendent of Akkadian.
+Not well shown on the map is that the Basques in Spain have a high percentage (28%) of this haplogroup meaning that their unique language should have more Akkadian than other European languages.

 from Wikipedia Commons via Alvarez and all (2009) at: https://commons.wikimedia.org/wiki/File:Spatial_frequency_distribution_of_different_sub-lineages_of_mtDNA_haplogroup_H.png